-(s) "Fly fishing" means angling with the use of a fly reel, fly rod, fly line, leader and a fly or flies, except that Tenkara fishing shall also be considered fly fishing.
+(s) "Fly fishing" means angling with the use of a fly reel, fly rod, fly line, leader and a fly or flies.
 Additional weight may be built into the fly in its construction, as in a weighted nymph, and additional weight may be attached to the leader.
 The use of strike indicators, as defined in this section, is permitted.